alexanderronan/GrIS/README.md

 Data Repository for "CryoSat-2 Parameterization Across the GrIS."
 (Ronan et al. 2023, in review)

 Authors:
-* Alexander C. Ronan (alexander.clark.ronan@dartmouth.edu
-* Robert L. Hawley (robert.l.hawley@dartmouth.edu)
-* Jonathan W. Chipman (jonathan.w.chipman@dartmouth.edu)
-* Erich Osterberg (erich.osterberg@dartmouth.edu)

-Funded by the Department of Earth Sciences, Dartmouth College & NASA.
+Alexander C. Ronan^1, Jonathan W. Chipman, Robert L. Hawley, Erich Osterberg

+Contact: alexander.clark.ronan@dartmouth.edu

 This repository contains the following paths: [Data](/Data/), [Environments](/Environments/), and [Scripts](/Scripts/).
 [Data](/Data/) contains all relevant data files that are generated from the python scripts in [Scripts](/Scripts/).
 [Environments](/Environments/) contains the python environments needed to run the relevant python scripts.